 R4.3 Some assessment of interobserver and intraobserver variability of the flow measurement would be required, as well, given that this work is a validation of flow measurements.
 Some comment on the training of expertise of the persons doing the measurement (e.g. was a training dataset used prior to evaluation of study data).

 Thank you for this suggestion.
-The addition of interobserver and intraobserver variability analysis certainly improves the thoroughness of this feasibility manuscript.
-To include such an analysis, the following statements have been added:
+The addition of interobserver and intraobserver variability analysis was conducted and certainly improves the thoroughness of this feasibility manuscript.
+The following statements have been added:

 In the methods: